FreeQI-Invest-for-smart-phone-server/runHKLM/README.md

 The configuration of our systems would be much more reliable.
 Allow us to share "the little secrets" of our configuration variables, and to enrich ourselves with knowledge of each other.

-You can convert the .reg file (format .bat, vbs, au3) using tool : https://www.sordum.org/8478/reg-converter-v1-2/
+You can convert the .reg file (format .bat, vbs, au3) using this tool : https://www.sordum.org/8478/reg-converter-v1-2/